 Fully participate in Social Media now, so you’re ready if you ever need it.

 I’ve helped people with reputation management who have been in dire straits, unable to find a job because of bad news reports about them online.
-I’ve also helped people whose problem is a couple of negative yelp reviews that they worried were discouraging prospects from calling them.
+I’ve also helped people whose problem is a couple of negative yelp reviews that made them unhappy and worried that prospects were discouraged from calling them.

 If you’ve got a problem, call Julie Gallaher at 916-265-2521.